Email Open Rates: Ways to improve your email open rates

 Email open rate is a marketing metric that gives you the percentage of the people who opened the emails sent by your business.
 This is based on the people who actually received the emails.

 Email open rate metric proves to be a helpful indicator in determining how well your subject lines and preview texts are working.
-It allows you to figure out how seriously your audience is taking your emails.
+It lets you figure out how seriously your audience takes your emails.
 In too many cases, people might also use this as a north star metric or as Key Performance Indicator (KPI).

-However, while important, open rate as a metric is largely a vanity metric.
-Because if you are driving opens but not driving business results the goal and the outcome are misaligned.
+However, while significant, the open rate is essentially a vanity metric.
+Because if you are driving opens but not conducting business results, the goal and the outcome need to be aligned.

-So, while it is an important indicator for the success of making sure you’re going down the right path, it’s not the only thing you should be measuring.
+So, while it is an essential indicator for the success of making sure you’re going down the right path, it’s not the only thing you should be measuring.

 What does a good open rate look like?

 According to the Email Marketing Benchmarks by Mailchimp, the average open rate across all industries is 21.33%, as shown in the figure below:

 So, what are the underlying factors that affect the open rate?
 Let’s discuss it in detail here:

 These numbers may go higher or lower depending on the type of industry you are in and what vertical you’re spending time in.

 Whether it is B2B or B2C, or is it e-commerce?
 The goal is to understand what is going to be the purpose of your emails.